GetResponse/DevZone/API/README.md

 * `clicks` / `get_clicks` (optional) – Use to narrow down search results to the contacts that clicked specific links.
 Uses AND logic.
 See [IDs in conditions](#ids) for detailed explanation.
 * `opens` / `get_opens` (optional) – Use to narrow down search results to contacts that opened specific messages.
 Uses AND logic.
 See [IDs in conditions](#ids) for detailed explanation.
 * `goals` / `get_goals` (optional) – Use to narrow down search results to contacts that reached specific goals.
 Uses AND logic.
 See [IDs in conditions](#ids) for detailed explanation.
 * `segmentation` (optional) – Allows to fetch big results in smaller packs.
 Split value defines the number of packs to which contacts will be split.
 Group defines which pack will be returned in results.
-For example to get all results in 10 packs call [get_contacts](#get_contacts) 10 times.
-Set split to 10 and increase pack from 1 to 10.
+Check [result chunks](#result_chunks) to understand difference between `segmentation` and `paging`.
+* `pager` (optional) – Allows to fetch big results in equal, semi-sorted chunks.
+Allowed values for `order_by` are "name", "email", "origin", "created_on".
+Allowed values for `direction` are "ascending", "descending".
+Check [result chunks](#result_chunks) to understand difference between `segmentation` and `paging`.

 _JSON response:_